-A complete Siargao Island travel guide featuring 21 epic things to do on your next trip to the Philippines’ surf capital.
+A complete travel guide featuring 22 epic things to do on Siargao Island for your next trip to the Philippines’ surf capital.

-In this Siargao travel guide, I’ll arm you with absolutely everything you’ll need to know to have an epic island trip, whether you come here to surf, party, or adventure!
+In this Siargao Island travel guide, I’ll arm you with absolutely everything you’ll need to know to have an epic island trip, whether you come here to surf, party, or adventure!
 I spent over a month exploring the island and have hand-picked all of the top attractions for you based on my experience.
 I’ve

 I include details on the best (and most cost-effective) ways to get to Siargao Island, what to do, where to stay, as well as throw in some useful tips you’ll want to know before you arrive!

 - The Quick Answer: Here Are 4 Unmissable Experiences on Siargao